sixslime/purec/README.md

 ### Defining Pure Functions
 #### Function Identifier
-A pure function's name is refferred to as it's PFunctionIdentifier. \
+A pure function's name is referred to as it's PFunctionIdentifier. \
 A PFunctionIdentifier must be in a format similar to NBT storage locations: `<namespace>:<arbitrary path>`. (ex: `mypack:some_category/my_function`) \
 By convention, `<namespace>` must be the namespace that the pure function is being defined in.